etcipnja/MLH/README.md

 There are special keys and values with special meaning:
 - key ‘plant_stage’ will not deal with metadata, instead it works with the attribute “Status” visible in Farm Designer for every plant.
 Only valid values that go with this key are ‘planned’, ‘planted’ and ‘harvested’
+- key 'planted_at' - also not stored in meta - this is the date when plant was planted.
+It's value shall be in the format YYYY-MM-DD (Example: "2018-04-15")
 - key ‘del’ in SAVE filed causes to delete existing meta data for this plant.
 If ‘value' is ‘*’ - all metadata is deleted, otherwise only one key specified in ‘value’ is deleted
 - value ‘today’ is replaced with actual today’s date.
 In FILTER you can write ‘!today’ which means “not today’.